7 Ways to Use a Mental Health Survey and Questions to Ask

 Frequently Asked Questions (FAQs)

-Mental health consists of a people’s emotional, psychological, and social well-being, whether as an individual or part of a group.
+Mental health consists of a person’s emotional, psychological, and social well-being, whether as an individual or part of a group.
 Mental health affects how people think, feel, and behave, influencing their ability to cope with life’s challenges, establish relationships, and make decisions.
 It is important at every stage of life, from childhood and adolescence through adulthood.

 When appropriate, conducting a mental health survey empowers researchers to gain insights, address specific needs, drive awareness, inform decision-making, and ultimately improve the mental well-being of the population they are surveying.